apoorva1999/Optimized-External-Sorting-Algorithm-for-Database-Records/README.md

     - `-v` (verbose: print what each test is doing on the console)
     - `-t n` (run only test `n`)

-After running the tests, some output files are generated.
-Understanding output of each test
+After running the tests, there are some output files generate which help in understanding result of each test

+- Following files are generated in the `tests/tests-out` directory.
     -  `n.out`: contains all the logs from each test
     - `n.err`: contains error message if any
     - `n.rc` : contains return code of the test
+- Following files are generated in the `tests` directory
     - `pass_*/run_*` : When tests are run individually, you can see the passes and runs generated for that test including ovc
     - `outputFile` : When tests are run individually, this file stores the sorted records without ovc